ambradan/IFX-vs-KQR/WHY-KQR.md

 **KQR and IFX exist because organizations can no longer afford to treat the two as the same thing.**

+>_KQR does not reduce uncertainty.
+It makes uncertainty governable._
+>
 ---

 ## Key Takeaways